-With summer around the corner many people are concerned with getting in to the best possible shape they can to look fabulous and feel confident in their swimsuits!
+With summer around the corner, many people are concerned with getting in the best possible shape they can to look fabulous and feel confident in their swimsuits!
 For me, and plenty of other students, the gym is primarily a sanctuary of solitude and a place to get away from your books or general life stress and let off some steam.
-Exercise is proven to increase the release of feel-good endorphins and there’s no better way to do that than to pop down to your local gym, so here we have the breakdown of gyms around the Tower Hill area for all you fitness fanatics!
+Exercise is proven to increase the release of feel-good endorphins and there’s no better way to do that than to pop down to your local gym.
+So check out our list of gyms in London Bridge and those near urbanest Tower Bridge too:

 Fit4Less in Tower Hill is where you want to be joining!
-As a member myself, I find its convenience unrivalled and considering I use resistance machines and weights the most, this gym meets my expectations.
-Its duplex arrangement consists of cardio machines (treadmills, cross-trainers, rowing machines) on the ground floor and the free-weights and good quality machines in the basement.
+In terms of convenience to Tower Bridge, the gym is unrivalled.
+Expect plenty of resistance machines and weights to help sculpt your physique.
+The duplex layout consists of cardio machines (treadmills, cross-trainers, rowing machines) on the ground floor and the free-weights and good quality machines in the basement.
 The changing rooms are clean and there are no charges for locker usage – just take along a padlock and get your sweat on.
-At £24.99 a month you have unlimited usage of their facilities – you can’t go wrong!
 In addition, there are spin classes and personal trainers to help you reach your fitness goals.
 A FREE guest pass can be purchased on their website so you can get a feel of the gym before joining, and why not take along a friend/gym partner?

 Address: Fit4Less Tower Hill, 90 Mansell Street, London, E1 8AL